 for compliance with a legal obligation to that applies to Launchcloud LLC (other than an obligation under a contract)

-in order to protect the vital interests of the Data Subject (i.e. a life or death situation)
+in order to protect the vital interests of the Data Subject or another natural person (i.e. a life or death situation)

-for the purposes of legitimate interests pursued by the Data Controller or by the third party to whom the information is disclosed, except where the Processing is unwarranted in any particular case by reason of prejudice to the rights and freedoms or legitimate interests of the Data Subject.
+for the purposes of legitimate interests pursued by the Data Controller or a third party, except where such interests are overridden by the interests or fundamental rights and freedoms of the Data Subject.

 Processing Sensitive Personal Data